 Signs vary over time and range from clear lungs on auscultation to crackles and rhonchi.
 Some patients have peripheral edema due to renal failure and pallor due to anemia.

-Definitive diagnosis of Goodpasture's syndrome requires demonstration of serum anti-GBM antibodies by indirect immunofluorescence testing or, when available, direct enzyme-linked immunosorbent assay (ELISA) with recombinant or human NC-1 α3.
-However, ANCA testing is positive (in a peripheral pattern) in only 25% of patients with Goodpasture's syndrome.
+Definitive diagnosis of Goodpasture syndrome requires demonstration of serum anti-GBM antibodies by indirect immunofluorescence testing or, when available, direct enzyme-linked immunosorbent assay (ELISA) with recombinant or human NC-1 α3.
+However, antineutrophil cytoplasmic antibodies (ANCA) testing is positive (in a peripheral pattern) in only 25% of patients with Goodpasture syndrome.

 Renal biopsy is indicated in patients with glomerulonephritis (hematuria, proteinuria, red cell casts detected with urinalysis, renal insufficiency, or a combination of these findings).
-A rapidly progressive focal segmental necrotizing glomerulonephritis with crescent formation is found in biopsy specimens in patients with Goodpasture's syndrome and all other causes of PRS.
+A rapidly progressive focal segmental necrotizing glomerulonephritis with crescent formation is found in biopsy specimens in patients with Goodpasture syndrome and all other causes of pulmonary-renal syndrome (PRS).
 Immunofluorescence staining of renal or lung tissue classically shows linear IgG deposition along the glomerular or alveolar capillaries.
-IgG deposition also occurs in the kidneys of patients with diabetes or with fibrillary glomerulonephritis (a rare disorder causing PRS) but GBM binding of antibodies in these disorders is nonspecific and does not occur in linear patterns.
+IgG deposition also occurs in the kidneys of patients with diabetes or with fibrillary glomerulonephritis (a rare disorder causing PRS), but GBM binding of antibodies in these disorders is nonspecific and does not occur in linear patterns.

-Goodpasture's syndrome is often rapidly progressive and can be fatal if prompt recognition and treatment are delayed; prognosis is good when treatment begins before onset of respiratory or renal failure.
-Long-term morbidity is related to the degree of renal impairment at presentation; patients requiring dialysis at presentation and those with > 50% crescents in the biopsy specimen (who often will require dialysis) usually survive for < 2 yr unless kidney transplantation is done.
+Goodpasture syndrome is often rapidly progressive and can be fatal if prompt recognition and treatment are delayed.
+Prognosis is good when treatment begins before onset of respiratory or renal failure.
+Long-term morbidity is related to the degree of renal impairment at diagnosis.
+Patients requiring dialysis right away and those with > 50% crescents in the biopsy specimen (who often will require dialysis) usually survive for < 2 yr unless kidney transplantation is done.
 Hemoptysis may be a good prognostic sign because it leads to earlier detection; the minority of patients who are ANCA-positive respond better to treatment.
 Relapse occurs in a small number and is linked to continued tobacco use and respiratory infection.
 In patients with end-stage renal disease who receive kidney transplantation, disease can recur in the graft.